PhysiCell-Tools/python-loader/man/TUTORIAL_python3_scverse.md

 ###################

 #mcdsts = pcdl.TimeSeries?
 mcdsts = pcdl.TimeSeries(s_path_2d)

 # note to the Warning:
-# these custom_data features are all numeric (not categorical),
+# these custom_data attributes are all numeric (not categorical),
 # the default float variable type is ok (if needed, other possible types are: int, bool, str).
 ```

 ### 1.1 time series: plot_scatter, plot_contour, make_gif, make_movie